FAQ

 Where do the blogs come from?

-We drew from six curated directories: ooh.directory, indieblog.page, Bear Blog, blogroll.org, IndieWeb Webring, and personalsit.es.
+We drew from various curated sources, including ooh.directory, indieblog.page, Bear Blog, blogroll.org, IndieWeb Webring, and personalsit.es.
 There is no automatic sync with any of these.
 Blogs newly listed there don't automatically appear on Bubbles.

 How do you decide which blogs to include?

 Every blog was reviewed individually.
-There is no fixed checklist, but we filtered out blogs that are clearly commercial, heavy on ads, only republishing other people's content, posting more than three times a day, or haven't published anything in years.
+We filtered out blogs that are clearly commercial, heavy on ads, only republishing other people's content, or haven't published anything in years.
 Broken feeds and unreachable servers were skipped as well.
 What's left is personal, independent writing.
+Blogs that consistently publish more than one or two posts per day get flagged and removed.
+Bubbles is for writers, not content machines.

-Send us your blog URL at suggest@bubbles.town and we'll take a look.
+Anyone can suggest blogs.
+Send the blog URLs to suggest@bubbles.town and we'll take a look.

 Can I see the full list of blogs?